 - Minor in political science

-The Department has thirteen core faculty members.
+The department has 13 core faculty members.
 Their research and teaching together span all four major subfields of political science:

 - Political theory and philosophy